pwknoch/a-website/readme.md

     - [ ] the fully corrupted stage (after pressing the button)

 2048
-- [ ] Add rewind feature?
+- [X] Add rewind feature?
 Could be fun.
 (Note for rewind feature.
 Store serializedGameState in temporary variable at start of game loop.
 Only save it to global variable when movedAtAll is true.)
+    - [ ] Improve the look?
+Add a font-awesome icon maybe.
-- [ ] Fix formatting...
+- [ ] Fix formatting... (seriously need to focus on this)
 - [X] Add fail state.
 - [X] Add additional difficulty?
 Occasionally add a 4 instead of a 2.
 - [ ] Use localStorage?